-The reporting criteria used for the preparation of the 'Use of Proceeds Allocation Table' are the Eligibility Criteria as disclosed on page 6 of this report.
-The Eligibility Criteria used for the preparation of the Use of Proceeds are the Eligibility Criteria as described in the Green Finance Framework of Smurfit Kappa.
+The reporting criteria used for the preparation of the 'Use of Proceeds Allocation Table' are the eligibility criteria as disclosed on pages 6 and 8 of the accompanying Green Bond Allocation and Impact Report.
+The eligibility criteria used for the preparation of the 'Use of Proceeds Allocation Table' are the criteria as described in the Green Finance Framework of Smurfit Kappa.